sophiasage/cn_hyperarr/docs/source/index.rst

 Finally there is a module for constructing the three infinite families of rank-3 simplicial arrangements.

+With this package, you can compute the following:

+    - vector configurations
+    - covectors and shard covectors
+    - forcing oriented graph on shards
+    - congruence normality of the poset of regions
+    - hyperplane arrangements from vector configurations
+    - the vector configurations of the three infinite families of simplicial rank-three arrangements [Gru]_

+With this package, you can load:

+    - normals of all known simplicial arrangements of rank-three
+    - invariants of all known simplicial arrangements of rank-three
+    - wiring diagrams of all known simplicial arrangements of rank-three

 REFERENCES:

 ..
 [CEL] Michael Cuntz, Sophia Elia, and Jean-Philippe Labbé.
 Congruence normality of simplicial hyperplane arrangements via oriented matroids, 2020. arXiv:2009.14152.